hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: January 29, Sunday

+**Today's Progress**: I managed to simplify my algorith a lot.
+I now only store the already guessed characters in a `HashSet`.
+The solution string is obiviously immutable.
+Other than that, I always convert everything to uppercase now.

+**Thoughts**: I'm glad that I could reduce the LOC with the new approach.

+**Link(s) to work**: [HashSet](https://doc.rust-lang.org/std/collections/struct.HashSet.html)

 ### Day 19: January 28, Saturday

 **Today's Progress**: Learned about mutability in Rust.
 I want to change a value of a struct inside a vector.
 Now I create a completely new vector and copy over values by hand.
 This cannot be the right approach.
 Mapping over an iterator seems much better, but time's up for today.